Leon Weintraub

 Leon Weintraub (born 1 January 1926) is a Polish-born Swedish physician.
-Weintraub survived the Holocaust in Poland and gives lectures on the Holocaust in Poland and Germany.
+He is a survivor of the Holocaust in Poland and gives lectures on the Holocaust in Poland and Germany.

 Early life

 Leon Weintraub was born in Łódź, Poland on 1 January 1926, as the fifth child to a Jewish family.
 His father died in 1927.
 Therefore, his mother had to raise him and the four sisters in poverty and under difficult conditions.
-At the age of 13 Leon witnessed the invasion of the German Wehrmacht and the Nazi occupation of Poland.
+At the age of 13 Leon witnessed the invasion of the German Wehrmacht and the German occupation of Poland.
 In 1940, the whole family was detained and forced to live in the Łódź Ghetto.

 Life in the Second World War

 In order to survive the boy had to work in a galvanization factory which produced for the German Reich.
 After the invaders were defeated at the Battle of Stalingrad in February 1943, liquidations and deportations began in the ghetto.
 First the family tried to hide themselves, but they were detected and deported to Auschwitz concentration camp in 1944.
 Leon was separated from his mother and his sisters, and seemed to face certain death in the gas chamber.
 He escaped by joining an outgoing transport of inmates to Gross-Rosen concentration camp where he was forced to work as an electrician.
 In February 1944 he was transferred to Flossenbürg, in March to Natzweiler-Struthof.
 As the French army approached, the SS guards decided to deport the inmates once again.
 When the deportation train got bombed by a warplane near Hintschingen, Weintraub escaped along with other inmates.
 After an all-night walk, the group reached Donaueschingen on April 23, 1945, two days after the French had occupied the city.
 At that point his weight was down to 35 kilos and he suffered from typhus.
 Three of his sisters barely survived their last stay at Bergen-Belsen concentration camp.